-17.4 Personal Development Planning
+Personal Development Planning (PDP)

-PDP will be encouraged through selected module activities and assessments, and supported by personal academic tutors through tutorials and by mentors in work-based learning.
-Specific knowledge and skills for PDP will be introduced and developed in FDEC2007.
+PDP will be encouraged through selected module activities and assessments, and supported by Personal Academic Tutors through tutorials and by mentors in work-based learning.
+Specific knowledge and skills for PDP will be introduced in FDPH 1003 and further developed in the work based modules.
+Students will be required to maintain a reflective journal in which they will record and reflect on their personal development through learning activities and specific assignments in modules.
 Critical reflection and application of theory to practice will be an essential component of all modules.
 Students will be encouraged to identify their own learning and development needs and develop action plans to meet their individual needs.